Central Square soccer players make an impression on national stage

 CENTRAL SQUARE — Less than two weeks after the U.S. women’s national soccer team won the 2019 World Cup, a pair of Central Square standouts earned the opportunity to make an impression on the national stage with their club soccer team.

-Emma Herrmann and Cora Keohane — each entering their junior year at Paul V. Moore High School — played for the Syracuse Development Academy 16-and-under Gold Team that advanced to the U.S. Club Soccer National Cup held July 18-22 at Dick’s Sporting Goods Park in Commerce City, Colo.
+Emma Herrmann, a former Carthage player, and Cora Keohane — each entering their junior year at Paul V. Moore High School — played for the Syracuse Development Academy 16-and-under Gold Team that advanced to the U.S. Club Soccer National Cup held July 18-22 at Dick’s Sporting Goods Park in Commerce City, Colo.

 Herrmann and Keohane, who helped comprise the 16-player roster consisting of Section 3 high school prospects aiming to play in college, each joined SDA this year after playing together on the Syracuse-based Soccer Central club team the previous five travel seasons.